vedikaorganics/dashboard-design/BLOG_FRONTEND_GUIDE.md

    - Handle API failures gracefully
    - Provide fallback content when needed
    - Show user-friendly error messages
+   - Implement revalidation error handling

 6. **Analytics**:
    - Track blog post views and engagement
    - Monitor search queries and popular categories
    - Use data to improve content strategy

+7. **Cache Strategy**:
+   - Use appropriate cache tags for granular revalidation
+   - Set reasonable fallback revalidation times
+   - Monitor cache hit/miss ratios

-This guide provides a comprehensive foundation for implementing blog functionality on your frontend website.
+This guide provides a comprehensive foundation for implementing blog functionality with automatic cache revalidation on your frontend website.
 Adapt the code examples to match your specific framework and styling preferences.